-C. Α RESOLUTION OF THE CITY COUNCIL OF THE CITY OF BRIGHTON, THE BID OF SUPERIOR ROOFING, INC. COLORADO.
-ACCEPTING AWARDING THE CONTRACT FOR THE REROOF AND WATERPROOF HALL PROJECT #20-006295.
-SUPERIOR ROOFING.
-TO INC. TWO HUNDRED NINETEEN THOUSAND SEVEN CONTRACT AMOUNT OF HUNDRED SEVENTEEN DOLLARS (\$219,717.00), AND AUTHORIZING THE CITY MANAGER, OR DESIGNEE, TO SIGN THE CONTRACT ON BEHALF OF THE CITY AND THE CITY CLERK TO ATTEST THERETO
+- A. Approval of the June 16, 2020 City Council Minutes - B. Approval of the July 7, 2020 City Council Minutes - Α RESOLUTION OF THE CITY COUNCIL OF THE CITY OF BRIGHTON.
+COLORADO.
+ACCEPTING THE BID OF SUPERIOR ROOFING, INC. AWARDING THE CONTRACT FOR THE REROOF AND WATERPROOF CITY HALL PROJECT #20-006295.
+TO SUPERIOR ROOFING.
+INC. CONTRACT AMOUNT OF TWO HUNDRED NINETEEN THOUSAND SEVEN HUNDRED SEVENTEEN DOLLARS (\$219,717.00), AND AUTHORIZING THE CITY MANAGER, OR DESIGNEE, TO SIGN THE CONTRACT ON BEHALF OF THE CITY ATTEST THERETO AND THE CITY CLERK TO